 Physically, Faverolles are quite unique.
 The first major difference is their toes.
 Most chicken breeds have 4 toes, but like Silkies, Faverolles have five toes.

 Faverolles also possess a beard under their beaks that adds a lovely layer of fluff to their appearance.
+They have muffs too (essentially crazy cute face feathers).
 Their wattles are tiny to non-existent, and they have feathers on their legs.

 What is the Color of a Salmon Faverolles Hen?